 Involved external institutions

-University Hospital Leuven (UZ) / Universitaire ziekenhuizen Leuven BE Belgium (BE) Katholieke Universiteit Leuven (KUL) / Catholic University of Leuven BE Belgium (BE) Karolinska Institute SE Sweden (SE) Technische Universität München (TUM) DE Germany (DE) University of Cambridge GB United Kingdom (GB) King Faisal Specialist Hospital & Research Centre SA Saudi Arabia (SA) Cardiff University GB United Kingdom (GB) University of Edinburgh GB United Kingdom (GB) Stanford University US United States (USA) (US) St George's, University of London (SGUL) / St George's Hospital Medical School GB United Kingdom (GB) University of California Davis (UCDAVIS) US United States (USA) (US) QIMR Berghofer Medical Research Institute (früher: the Queensland Institute of Medical Research) AU Australia (AU) University of Oxford GB United Kingdom (GB) Oslo University Hospital / Oslo Universitetssykehus Rikshospitalet NO Norway (NO) Instituto Português de Oncologia Francisco Gentil (IPO) / Portuguese Oncology Institute PT Portugal (PT) The University of Melbourne AU Australia (AU) Mayo Clinic US United States (USA) (US) Fred Hutchinson Cancer Research Center US United States (USA) (US) Mount Sinai Hospital (MSH) CA Canada (CA) University of Southern California (USC) US United States (USA) (US) London School of Hygiene and Tropical Medicine GB United Kingdom (GB) University of Sheffield GB United Kingdom (GB) University College London (UCL) GB United Kingdom (GB) Deutsches Krebsforschungszentrum (DKFZ) DE Germany (DE) University of Bergen / Universitetet i Bergen NO Norway (NO) Universidad del Tolima CO Colombia (CO) University of the Republic / Universidad de la República (UdelaR) UY Uruguay (UY) Universidade de Santiago Compostela (USC) ES Spain (ES) Hospital Clínic de Barcelona ES Spain (ES) Universidad Autónoma de Nuevo León MX Mexico (MX) A.C.Camargo Cancer Center BR Brazil (BR) University of Newcastle (UoN) AU Australia (AU) John Hunter Hospital AU Australia (AU) University of Kansas (KU) US United States (USA) (US) Friedrich-Schiller-Universität Jena DE Germany (DE) Medizinische Hochschule Hannover (MHH) / Hannover Medical School DE Germany (DE) University of California Los Angeles (UCLA) US United States (USA) (US)
+University Hospital Leuven (UZ) / Universitaire ziekenhuizen Leuven BE Belgium (BE) Katholieke Universiteit Leuven (KUL) / Catholic University of Leuven BE Belgium (BE) Karolinska Institute SE Sweden (SE) Technische Universität München (TUM) DE Germany (DE) University of Cambridge GB United Kingdom (GB) King Faisal Specialist Hospital & Research Centre SA Saudi Arabia (SA) Cardiff University GB United Kingdom (GB) University of Edinburgh GB United Kingdom (GB) Stanford University US United States (USA) (US) St George's, University of London (SGUL) / St George's Hospital Medical School GB United Kingdom (GB) University of California Davis (UCDAVIS) US United States (USA) (US) QIMR Berghofer Medical Research Institute (früher: the Queensland Institute of Medical Research) AU Australia (AU) University of Oxford GB United Kingdom (GB) Oslo University Hospital / Oslo Universitetssykehus Rikshospitalet NO Norway (NO) Instituto Português de Oncologia Francisco Gentil (IPO) / Portuguese Oncology Institute PT Portugal (PT) The University of Melbourne AU Australia (AU) Mayo Clinic US United States (USA) (US) Fred Hutchinson Cancer Research Center US United States (USA) (US) Mount Sinai Hospital (MSH) CA Canada (CA) University of Southern California (USC) US United States (USA) (US) London School of Hygiene and Tropical Medicine GB United Kingdom (GB) University of Sheffield GB United Kingdom (GB) University College London (UCL) GB United Kingdom (GB) Deutsches Krebsforschungszentrum (DKFZ) DE Germany (DE) University of Bergen / Universitetet i Bergen NO Norway (NO) Universidad del Tolima CO Colombia (CO) University of the Republic / Universidad de la República (UdelaR) UY Uruguay (UY) University of Santiago de Compostela / Universidad de Santiago de Compostela (USC) ES Spain (ES) Hospital Clínic de Barcelona ES Spain (ES) Universidad Autónoma de Nuevo León MX Mexico (MX) A.C.Camargo Cancer Center BR Brazil (BR) University of Newcastle (UoN) AU Australia (AU) John Hunter Hospital AU Australia (AU) University of Kansas (KU) US United States (USA) (US) Friedrich-Schiller-Universität Jena DE Germany (DE) Medizinische Hochschule Hannover (MHH) / Hannover Medical School DE Germany (DE) University of California Los Angeles (UCLA) US United States (USA) (US)

 How to cite